 Above all, the master’s program prepares students to pursue Ph.D. studies then to apply for executive jobs in public or private research.
 For this reason, we emphasize the importance of practical training in laboratories.

-Whichever the specialty they choose, our students complete three research internships, for a total of >9 months of lab training over the 2-year-long master’s program.
+Whichever the specialty they choose, our students complete two research internships, for a total of 6 months of lab training over the 2-year-long master’s program.
 Please note that students can only train in neuroscience labs affiliated to the neuroscience master’s program!
 Some teams work on topics related to neuroscience but are affiliated to other programs; this is indicated in our directory, in each laboratory page.

 After approval from the program heads, students can also train in another structure (national or international), notably one of the businesses linked to neuroscience in and around Marseilles.